Federation Architecture

 Request Methods:

-get(url)- Generic HTTP GETpost(url, body)- Generic HTTP POST with JSON bodyfetch_profile(id_tag)- GET /api/me from remote instancefetch_action(id_tag, action_id)- GET /api/action/:id from remotepost_inbox(id_tag, token)- POST /api/inbox with action tokenfetch_file(id_tag, file_id)- GET /api/file/:id from remote
+get(url)- Generic HTTP GETpost(url, body)- Generic HTTP POST with JSON bodyfetch_profile(id_tag)- GET /api/me from remote instancefetch_action(id_tag, action_id)- GET /api/actions/:id from remotepost_inbox(id_tag, token)- POST /api/inbox with action tokenfetch_file(id_tag, file_id)- GET /api/files/:id from remote

 Federation Flow